bellons91/personal-tech-notes/azure/Azure Container/Azure Container Registry.md

 ---
-tags: az-204, azure, containers, acr, docker
+tags:
+  - az-204
+  - azure
+  - containers
+  - acr
+  - docker
+aliases:
+  - ACR
 ---

-# Azure Container Registry (ACR)

 ACR is a registry for [[Docker Containers]].